tkohegyi/mitmJavaProxy/README.md

 -------------------
 Just add a Response Interceptor to the proxy server, and you will get access to the responses.

-The key to manipulate responses is the Response Volatility.
+The key to manipulate responses is the Response Volatility attribute.
 If a response is volatile, the proxy (or you) must work with the response a lot (extract, call interceptor, compress, then release response towards the Client).
-This is SLOW.
+This takes time.
 If a response is not volatile, then the proxy don't need to do such things.
 This of course a much faster method, so in case you don't need to manipulate the response, just leave responses as not volatile.
 Response volatility can be set in general via static method: `ProxyServer.SetResponseVolatility(boolean)` Or can be set per request-response pair by using the Request Interceptors.
 See more details [here](https://github.com/tkohegyi/mitmJavaProxy/wiki/5.-How-to-manipulate-responses).